JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

   - Gin - administration theme
   - JCC Components - alternate theme for trial court series until an upgrade to elevated

-Configure theme at `/admin/appearance/settings/jcc_components`:
+Configure theme at `/admin/appearance/settings/[jcc_elevated|jcc_components]`:
 - Add the logo.svg to /web/sites/[site]/logo.svg
 - Set the path to sites/[site]/logo.svg
 - Set the various other theme settings.
-When in doubt, use the placeholders but not the `Base` scheme.
+When in doubt, use the placeholders but not the `Base` scheme for jcc_components.
 - Disable the translation menu if not in use

 If admin console UI seems broken, confirm/configure administration theme at `/admin/appearance`: